DavideBuffelli/A-Deep-Learning-Model-for-Personalised-Human-Activity-Recognition/README.md

 # Titolo tesi

 This repository contains the code I developed for my Master's Degree in Computer Engineering thesis.
+I graduated with the highest degree at the University of Padova and I was supervised by professor Fabio Vandin.

 ## Files Organization